 - Know their role and responsibilities within their team

 - Know how to communicate and record any concerns

 - Know to act upon concerns in line with the principles and procedures for local child protection management and Working Together to Safeguard Children

-Therefore, all children, young people and adults who are in contact with the Adventure Therapy charity (i.e. our service users) will:
+Therefore all children, young people and adults who are in contact with Adventure Therapy (i.e. our service users) will:

 - Be treated with respect and afforded full civil and legal rights

 - Be listened to and taken seriously, whatever their level of development or communication